mahirahmed691/Docker/README.md

 # Docker

-Build a basic Docker image which servers a simple app.py
+Build a basic Docker image which serves a simple app.py

 ## Build